mxdh/Forum-Master-Discuz-/README.md

 - Force display of replies
 - Stay tuned for more features...

+**note：Only works on post pages**
+note: Choose from three display modes: standard, family, and office
 note: After enabling the forced display of replies, you can use Ctrl + Enter or Alt + S to quickly reply
 note: Solve the problem that the links with `& extra =` and `& mobile =` cannot be opened
+note: Click the main building reply to skip to the bottom of the page

+The above is the function realized by the original author

 ---